 Find your why

 One of the very first questions you should be asking yourself is this.
 Why do I want to start a blog?

 Do you have something on your mind?

 Have you processed a difficult or life changing event that has led you to want to write?
 Have you always had a burning passion for a particular topic and want to share it with the world?
-DO you create or make something that you want to sell?
+Do you create or make something that you want to sell?
 Do you have a business that needs a marketing funnel?
 Is content marketing something that would benefit your small business?